Concordium/concordium-node/concordium-node/README.md

 - network_dump - makes the network dumping capabilites available.
 - static - build against static haskell libraries (Linux only)
 - profiling - build against haskell libraries with profiling support enabled (Linux only)
-- collector - enables the build of the node-collector and backend
 - dedup_benchmarks - enable support in the benchmarks for deduplication queues

 ## Building the node